Systemic Lupus Erythematosus

 Symptoms

-Symptoms vary from mild to extremely severe and debilitating.
-In some people, only part of the body (for example, the skin) is affected.
-In others, many parts of the body are affected.
-Though symptoms can be chronic, they usually flare up and subside intermittently.
+Symptoms can be mild or very severe.
+For some people, only part of the body (eg, skin) is affected.
+For others, many parts are affected.
+Though symptoms can be chronic, they can flare up and get better on and off.

 - Swollen and/or painful joints